 When scheduling interviews, it’s always worth keeping in mind that the ATS you use to automate this function should have the capability of working on mobile.
 According to the 2018 Global Web Index, Generation Z averages up to 4 hours a day on their mobile phones, over 20 mins more than their millennial counterparts.
 They also attach great importance to the technological sophistication of an organization.
 Almost 90% of them said this would directly impact their decision of whether to work for a company.

-Creating talent pipelines
+Manual recruitment task 7: Creating talent pipelines

-There's no better way to keep on top of this than with an effective recruiting software platform, where you can easily access your talent pipeline database and keep the lines of communication open with prospective candidates.
+There's no better way to keep on top of a growing talent pipeline than with our effective recruiting software platform, where you can easily access your talent pipeline database and keep the lines of communication open with prospective candidates.

 Once you receive an application, you can add it to your database and track applicants for your current job openings.
-The database retains all applicants' info, which is essential for meeting long-term staffing needs.
+The database retains all applicants' information, which is essential for meeting long-term staffing needs.
 You can also share information about your talent pipeline easily with your team.

 Automating your talent pipeline can help you stay on top of your company's hiring needs and locate quality candidates faster.
 Forward-thinking companies use it as a way to nurture candidates and stay on top of their hiring process.

-The solution: Tooling & automation
+The solution to manual tasks in recruitment: Tooling & automation

 A Talent Acquisition Platform like Recruitee helps you automate these tasks in order to save you time and lost candidates.
-From our sourcing extension that automatically pulls profiles from various platforms to our scheduling feature that finds mutual times across agendas and syncs with candidate records, we are committed to helping you attract the best talent, automate your process, and predict your next strategic move.
+From our sourcing extension that automatically pulls profiles from various platforms to our scheduling feature that finds mutual times across agendas and syncs with candidate records, we’re committed to helping you attract the best talent, automate your process, and predict your next strategic move.